One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 The Attack — American White Pelicans Attacking the Fish they have Corralled

 6. Do your pictures of birds tell you anything you didn't already know about those birds?
 Photographing birds is a great way to learn about birds.
-If they're doing something you don't understand, try to catch them at it.
+If they're doing something you don't understand, catch them at it.
 Ask yourself any questions that come to mind, but don't criticize your work yet.
 Don't worry about mistakes, just be sure to make lots of them, because making mistakes is the best way to learn, even if you are just experimenting.
 If you don't ever make any mistakes, you'll never learn enough.

 7. Inspect your pictures regularly — every night or day or week or whenever.
 Leave yourself enough time to really look at them.
 Look at your new ones and your old ones.
 What are you doing right?
 What are you doing wrong?
 Are you getting better or worse?
 If you really can't tell, ask somebody who is not a photographer.